 - Hypocritical Humor

-- Haddock on hitchhiking, when he's the one comfortably inside an automobile:
+(Later. when he's the one comfortably inside an automobile)

-- Men Are Uncultured: At one point, Tintin and Captain Haddock hiding in the Klow opera.
+- Men Are Uncultured: At one point, Tintin and Captain Haddock are hiding in the Klow opera.
 Tintin wakes the Captain up at the end with a disapproving Grande Dame looking on.
 Note that Hergé himself admitted to disliking opera, stating that it usually bored him or made him laugh (Bianca Castafiore was based on an opera-singing aunt of his).

 - Only a Model: The Bordurian military elite displays the effectiveness of a proposed new sound weapon through the destruction of a "large North American city" (an Expy of New York) on a TV screen to the delight of its audience, only to reveal that they had merely used a smaller scale version to destroy a model.
 Everyone is disappointed.

 - Overly Long Name: Arturo Benedetto Giovanni Giuseppe Pietro Arcangelo Alfredo Cartoffoli da Milano, an Italian driver who helps Tintin and Haddock.
 He crosses the borders to France and gets pulled over for reckless driving.
 After giving his full name, the gendarme lets him off with a warning rather than bother to write it down.